A Guide to Vendor Evaluation and Scoring in Software Outsourcing

 There's nothing more important when selecting your software outsourcing partner than evaluating its expertise and qualifications.
 By specifying the tech stack and skill set requirements, you can significantly cut the number of potential vendors at the very first step.

 What do we recommend?
 Determine the top 3 technical skills your software requires and set them as top priorities in your vendor evaluation criteria.
 Focus on the technical expertise that has the greatest positive impact on user experience and the overall quality of your future software.
-No two projects are the same, but if they've covered projects similar to yours, that's a good indicator that they clearly understand what it takes to deliver your project successfully, as well.
+No two projects are the same, but if the vendor's team covered projects similar to yours, that's a good indicator that they clearly understand what it takes to deliver your project successfully, as well.

-Helpful tip: Insist on specialists, not generalists!
+Helpful tip: insist on specialists, not generalists!
 We advise you to avoid picking someone who claims to be an expert in all imaginable tech fields.
 They may turn out to be masters of nothing.
-Place outsourcing providers who specialize in your technical requirements at the top of your shortlist for consideration.
+While conducting your software vendor analysis, place outsourcing providers who specialize in your technical requirements at the top of your shortlist for consideration.Â

 Industry Experience

 Everything said about the tech knowledge is also valid for evaluating a vendor's industry experience.
 Software service providers who have spent years in a specific business vertical will have built up subject-matter expertise that is invaluable to you.
+So, this is also an integral IT vendor selection criteria to keep an eye on.

 That's not to say that a vendor can't learn about your industry.
 But it does mean it will take a lot longer for them to get up to speed.
 If you want to enforce your startup team structure and ramp up your efforts quickly, it makes sense to look for a vendor who already knows your domain and can hit the ground running.